SeroviICAI/Vacuum_Reflex_Agent/README.md

 # Vacuum_Reflex_Agent
+## Description
-Known example of reflex agent implemented in Python in the most theory accurate way
+Easy example of a reflex agent implemented in Python in the most theory accurate way possible.

+## Bibliography
+Artificial Intelligence: A Modern Approach - Peter Norvig and Stuart Russell